 L.A.'s collection of community plans, and the city's longstanding failure to update them, have emerged as a major issue in the March 7 election campaign.
-The plans are considered central to the work of real estate development, spelling out what can be built on each street.
-Yet they have languished for years, as the city coped first with a recession and then a legal defeat.
+The plans are considered central to the

 Community plans are one of the main tools Los Angeles uses to prepare for future population growth, anticipating where additional homes and job centers can be built.
 Yet most of those plans were adopted years before the region's rail network expanded into Pasadena, Santa Monica and East Los Angeles.